ShivashishY/shiva/content/pages/work-with-me.md

 ## Philosophy

-My primary principle is **getting things done** but only those “things” that have a purpose and create value for my employer or client.
+My primary principle is **getting things done,** but only those “things” that have a purpose and create value for my employer or client.

 -   I also believe in **no-blame engineering culture** and have learned from my own mistakes through a postmortem process.
 -   I enjoy teaching and mentoring.
 I believe **knowledge transfer** is important in software engineering.

 ## Front End

-I prefer to use recent and popular tools on new projects which currently means one of the reactive frameworks like Vue.js or React.
+I prefer to use recent and popular tools on new projects, which currently means one of the reactive frameworks like Vue.js or React.

 I am particularly strong in these technologies and skills:

 -   Modern, semantic **HTML**
 -   Recent **JavaScript** (ECMAScript 6 and newer)
 -   Modern **CSS**.
-CSS3 with its grid and flexbox helps make advanced designs to be done with a lot less code.
+CSS3 with its grid and flex box helps make advanced designs to be done with a lot less code.
 -   Reactive frameworks (**Vue.js** + Vuex, **React** + Redux and others)
 -   **User interfaces** from scratch or using component libraries and design systems
 -   Usability and accessibility
--   **Data visualization** (interactive SVG grahpics)
+-   **Data visualization** (interactive SVG graphics)
 -   Development tooling (using **Node.js** and the NPM ecosystem)

 ## JAMStack